Understanding Access Levels

 Other members of your team, such as web developers, may want to be able to analyze technical data in analytics to inform decisions in building or modifying websites.
 These individuals should be able to get the data they need with Read & Analyze or Collaborate access.
 This level of access may also be appropriate for other departments like your Content team, your Design department or your PR staff.

 When providing access to your team, you should also make sure to train them to understand analytics.
 Without fully comprehending the data they’re looking at, just having access isn’t going to help much.

 What Happens When People Leave?

 Let’s say one person has full control over all of an agency’s Google Analytics accounts and leaves for another job.
 That person had set up all the accounts using a personal Gmail address and only shared Read & Analyze access with the rest of the team.
-Now, after that person has left, the rest of the individuals are left scrambling to get access from him or her to be able to make edits to accounts.
+Now, after that person has left, the rest of the individuals are left scrambling to get access from them in order to make edits to accounts.

 Another way to prevent situations like this from happening is to set up a master agency Google login, independent of any individual’s email address.
-Then, ask you clients to give this account Manage User access.
-Of course, you’ll want to be careful about who has access to this login.
-Limit access to senior level employees, using a highly secure password that’s changed periodically.
+Then, ask your clients to give this account Manage User access.
+You’ll want to be careful about who has access to this login.
+Limit access to senior-level employees, using a highly secure password that’s changed periodically.

-In addition, discourage use of personal accounts for accessing Google Analytics.
+In addition, discourage the use of personal accounts for accessing Google Analytics.
 Instructing employees to use work-related accounts will allow for better control over your clients’ website data.
 When an employee announces plans to leave, you should make sure to remove access from all accounts.
-An easily identifiable work-related email makes it simple to know what address that employee uses for viewing data and take his or her access away when necessary.
+An easily identifiable work-related email makes it simple to know what address that employee uses for viewing data and take their access away when necessary.

 While not directly related to the data on your website, you should establish a process for setting who gets what access to Google Analytics.
 This will ensure that the right people are able to view data, while also preventing unqualified people from making edits.